Panama adventures: Trip report (hammock and sailboat avail)

 What’s interesting about Kuna Yala people is that they are indigenous people who are still politically autonomous from the Panamanian government, in addition to be the only indigenous people to have not been conquered by Christopher Columbus nor any other Conquistadors!

-Panama Kuna Yala
+Panama adventures, San Blas Islands Kuna Yala

 Me mingling with the Kunas

 And so for the next few days, I was chilling with some interesting passengers from all over the world, most notably two Foreign Service Officers, aka diplomats, from the USA serving in Panama.
 They were happily married and had managed to travel all over the world and get the same assignments through the Dept. of State!
 At times, they told me, they would have to separate for months at a time when new assignments were due every 2 years or so (about 3 months on average), but that they loved the unpredictability of their lifestyle and the joy to still being able to enjoy their dream careers and each other–AWW!!!
-Unfortunately I somehow missed taking my pic with them (how come!? *hits head*), but the memories are engraved in my mind and heart.
-In addition to some pretty awesome pictures I took of the scenery throughout my journey:

-Panama San Blas Islands
+Panama San Blas Islands snorkeling

 LOBSTER written all over my face =P

-Panama San Blas Islands
+Panama San Blas Islands, Caribbean island hopping

 Water was beautiful, different shades of blue

-Panama San Blas Islands
+Panama adventures, San Blas Islands hopping

 Kunas live all throughout the archipelago, sometimes in desolated islands

-Panama San Blas Islands
+Panama adventures, desolated San Blas Islands

 Ahh, relaxation at best

-I miss this place!
+I will miss this place!

 Have you been to Panama?
 Which towns did you visit?
 What did you do?

-1. Looks lovely and brings back memories.
+2. Looks lovely and brings back memories.
 I didn’t go to Boca, but I saw many wonderful places there in Panama including San Blas.
 They were lovely people and also mysterious, too.
 I just wrote a post about their superstitions re: the full moon, which you might find interesting.

 • I loved San Blas as well! those dreamy crystalline waters reminded me of my home in the Caribbean (Puerto Rico!)